aliyajo/CS5700-Network/Project 4/README.md

         This function sends a message.
     > log(message)
         This function logs a message using stderr.
+    > check_for_corruption(msg)
+        This function checks for corruption in the message utilizing the checksum.
     > deliver_in_order()
         This function ensures that the program delivers packets in-order.
     > run()